Nexstar Media/ WTRF donate $10,000 to Wheeling Health Right

 Wheeling, W.Va.
-(WTRF) – The Nexstar Media Charitable Foundation announced today it will donate $10,000 to Wheeling Health Right Inc., on behalf of WTRF-TV.
+(WTRF) – The Nexstar Media Charitable Foundation announced today has donated $10,000 to Wheeling Health Right Inc., on behalf of WTRF-TV.

 Wheeling Health Right Inc. is the only free clinic serving northern West Virginia and the Ohio Valley.